-Our main priority is to get your shipment safely to your destination.
+Our main goal is to get your shipment safely to it's destination.
 You can also help us with careful packaging and package preparation.
 If you do not follow the recommendations, a carrier may refuse any improperly packed parcel, charge a surcharge, or reject a potential claim.

 In case of shipping with regular carriers, such as GLS, UPS, DPD, PPL, etc., it is always necessary to package your shipment in a containier, and ideally in a box.
 Parcels are automatically sorted and transported by belt conveyors.

 Thanks to TOPTRANS, we also offer oversized shipments of up to 3 tons with cheaper than standard delivery options.
 We guarantee few to no transshipments.
 We recommend shipping all oversized packages on a pallet.